What Is the Bitcoin Liquidation Heatmap and How Do You Use It?

 Closing Thoughts

 The Bitcoin liquidation heatmap gives traders visibility that standard price charts cannot provide.
-A crypto price chart shows you where Bitcoin has been.
+A price chart shows you where Bitcoin has been.
 The BTC heatmap shows you where the leverage is concentrated and where the market has a structural reason to move next.
 That distinction matters in a market driven as much by derivatives positioning as by spot buying and selling.

 Frequently Asked Questions - FAQs